-Heir of modernist buildings of Barcelona´s 19th Century Bourgeoisie, Passeig de Gràcia or Paseo de Gracia in Spanish shows to the people who visit Barcelona an amazing architecture promenade.
-The great avenue is extended by more than 1km, and It is one of the most important business areas in the city and the center of L´Example the biggest district of Barcelona.
+Heir of modernist buildings of Barcelona´s 19th Century Bourgeoisie, Passeig de Gràcia, or Paseo de Gracia in Spanish, unveils an amazing architecture promenade to anyone that visits Barcelona.
+The elegant avenue extends by more than 1km, and it is one of the most important business areas in the city.
+It is also the center of L´Example, the largest district in Barcelona.

-First, you need to visit Gràcia, which is an amazing district and a great expression of the vibrant life of the city of Barcelona.
+First of all, you need to visit Gràcia, where the Passeig de Gràcia begins.
+Gràcia is an amazing district in Barcelona that expresses the vibrant life of the city.
 Passeig de Gràcia is recognized by the history and the majestic appearance of its buildings.
-The white mosaic seats bring a peculiar charm to the old expression of the city.
+The white mosaic seats presents a peculiar charm to the old expression depicted all over the city.
 A homage to Antoni Gaudi´s organic cobblestones cover the sidewalks and the Pere Falqués Style Lamps enlightens the beautiful nights.

-Is the main square of Barcelona and the beginning of Passeig de Gràcia.
-Around the plaza, you can enjoy important buildings such as the former Colon Hotel, now Apple Store and the most important Department Store in Spain named El Corte Inglés, I personally recommend the Cafeteria on top of the building (it´s a must), the view is wonderful.
+This is the main square of Barcelona and it is situated at the end of the Passeig de Gràcia.
+Around the plaza, you can enjoy the beautiful sights of important buildings such as the former Colon Hotel, now Apple Store, and the most important Department Store in Spain named El Corte Inglés.
+I personally recommend the Cafeteria on top of the building (it´s a must) – the view is wonderful!

-Attracts large numbers of visitors for being considerate one of the icons of the city.
-Its authentic appearance with a wavy stone façade and solid iron balconies surprise the view.
-It was the last private residence designed and finished by Gaudi.
+The Casa Milà attracts large numbers of visitors for being considered one of the architectural icons of the city.
+Its authentic appearance, with a wavy stone façade and solid iron balconies, gives an aesthetically surprising view.
+It was the last private residence designed and finished by Antoni Gaudi in 1912.

-Mixes the flamenco and gothic elements of Catalan architecture.
-The building was designed by Josep Puig i Cadafalch in the 19th century and it was the property of the Amatller’s family that manages an important chocolate business nowadays.
+The Casa Amatller mixes the flamenco and gothic elements of Catalan architecture.
+The building was designed by Josep Puig I Cadafalch in the 19th century and it was the property of the Amatller family that manages an important chocolate business – Chocolates Amatller – in Spain today.

-Was the residence of the Catalan politician and aristocrat Robert Robert i Surís.
-It is open to people as a museum, gallery, and a Concert Sala.
+The Palau Robert was the residence of the Catalan politician and aristocrat Robert Robert I Surís.
+It is open to people today as a museum, gallery, and Concert Sala.

-In the avenue, you could visit boutiques of the most important brands in the fashion world such as Louis Vuitton, Cartier, Channel, Gucci, or Guess.
+The above-mentioned are some of the iconic architectural masterpieces you will see in the Passeig de Gràcia.
+You could also visit boutiques of the most important brands in the fashion world such as Louis Vuitton, Cartier, Channel, Gucci, or Guess – all of which are available on the avenue.
 In addition, there are some coffee places, restaurants, and bars you can also enjoy.

-In my opinion, Passeig de Gràcia is the ideal place to enjoy the amazing modernist architecture of Barcelona while you walk and give some color to your eyes.
-I think as a tourist in Barcelona this is something I wouldn´t miss.
+In my opinion, Passeig de Gràcia is the ideal place to enjoy the amazing modernist architecture of Barcelona while you walk and feed your eyes with some colorful sights.
+I think as a tourist in Barcelona the experience is one you shouldn’t miss.